pytchlang/pytch-tutorials/multiple-choice-quiz/tutorial.md

 because `score` refers to a *number* not a *string*.
 Before we can use `+` to join `"You got"` to the score, we have to convert the value of `score` into a string.
-Python has the built-in function `str()` for this.
+Python has a built-in function `str()` for this.

 Another detail is that we need to include the space between `"You got"` and the score, and the spaces around `"out of"`.

 Putting this all together, we want to compute

 ``` python
 "You got " + str(score) + " out of " + str(n_questions)
 ```

-We'll store this in the variable `text`.
+We'll store the result in the variable `text`.
 Be very careful of the indentation of the next line of code — it needs to be level with the `while` at the top of the loop.

 {{< commit compute-final-score-text >}}

-And then we can make the Narrator make the announcement:
+And then we can make the narrator make the announcement:

 {{< commit announce-final-score >}}